skynetapp/Lytepole-Videos/Video list flow.md

 #### Step 5:

 - Function **showVideoList** takes the input data object and gives to the video list .
-- In action, function **showVideoList** will be called from VideoView.php which displays the tpl page.
+- In action, function **showVideoListView** will be called from VideoView.php which displays the tpl page.
 - The video list tpl page will be **VideoListForm.tpl** in views folder.

 #### Step 6: